pivotal/docs-tap/scst-sign/configuring.md

 ```
 Warning: clusterimagepolicies.signing.run.tanzu.vmware.com "image-policy" not found.
 Image policy enforcement was not applied.
 ```

+The patterns are evaluated using the "any of" operator to admit container images.
+Given any pod, the image policy webhook will iterate over its list of containers and init containers.
+Creation of a pod will be allowed if, for each container image that matches `spec.verification.images[].namePattern`, there is at least one key specified in `spec.verification.images[].keys[]` which can verify the signature found for the container image.

 >
 For a simpler installation process in a non-production environment, use the manifest below to create the `ClusterImagePolicy`